-This course will be delivered via a blend of skills practice: direct teaching (lectures, seminars and workshops); personal development activity, practice placements and directed study.
-As this is professional training, you are required to attend all timetabled classes and other elements of the course.
+The counselling qualification will be delivered via a blend of skills practice: direct teaching (lectures, seminars and workshops); personal development activity, practice placements and directed study.
+As this is professional counselling training, you are required to attend all timetabled classes and other elements of the course.

 Training as a counsellor involves taking part in varied activities to help your learning about yourself as a person, as well as learning practical skills and theory.
 Personal development takes place in all parts of the course, including personal development group work and reflective activity.
 You will also take part in regular small group skills practice where you take it in turns to be ‘client’, counsellor or observer.
 You will need to read widely, to do guided literature research and give informal reviews to your tutors and peers.
 There are practice placements in all three years of the course.